sammieatkins/accessibility-course/accessibility-course/src/content/lessons/02_alt-text/instruction.md

 ### Alt Text Don'ts

 Let’s have a quick alt text intervention.
-We're going to go through a few "don'ts" before we get to the "do's".
+We're going to go through a few "don'ts" before we get to the "dos".

 First up, alt text shouldn't be **repetitive**.
 This means alt text shouldn't repeat what's already in the context.
 Sticking with our dog example, if underneath the image you already talk about the dog breed, don't include the dog breed in the alt text.
 In this case, the image isn't giving any new information.